mlukasek/M5_NightscoutMon/README.md

 time_zone = 3600 _– the time zone where you live in seconds (3600 is GMT+1, Prague)_
 dst = 3600 _– your daylight saving time offset (3600s is +1 hour)_
 show_mgdl = 0 _– use 0 to display values in mmol/L or 1 for mg/dl_
+sgv_only = 0 _- set to 1 if you use xDrip, Spike or similar to filter out calibrations etc_
 default_page = 0 _– page number displayed after startup_
 show_current_time = 1 _– show current time instead of last valid data time_
 restart_at_time = HH:MM _– time in HH:MM format when the device will restart_